Advocacy Issues and Take Action

 Background:

-The Health Center Careers Training Program (HCCTP) was launched in March of 2022 to train and employ at least 300 new healthcare professionals using a 7.6-million-dollar investment from the Michigan Department of Health and Human Services (MDHHS).
+The Health Center Careers Training Program (HCCTP) was launched in March of 2022 to train and employ up to 300 new healthcare professionals using a 7.6-million-dollar investment from the Michigan Department of Health and Human Services (MDHHS).
 Participating health centers receive funding to cover employer costs, including tuition and wages, which avoids prohibitive student loan debt or cost barriers for individuals.
-To date, 360 individuals have graduated or are currently participating in the HCCTP.
+To date, over 428 individuals have participated in the HCCTP.

-MPCA is approved by the U.S. Department of Labor to serve as an intermediary for health centers transitioning their training programs into Registered Apprenticeship Programs.
-The HCCTP has enabled rural, urban, and tribal health centers to grow local talent and provide economic opportunities within the low-income, underserved communities in which they operate.
+MPCA is approved by the U.S. Department of Labor to serve as an Intermediary for health centers transitioning their training programs into Registered Apprenticeship Programs.
+The HCCTP has enabled rural, urban, and tribal health centers to grow local talent and provide economic opportunities within the low-income, underserved, and BIPOC communities they serve.
 MPCA is actively exploring new opportunities to build on the program’s success by innovating apprentice-style training and paid internship opportunities for behavioral health professionals.

 Recommendations:

-We urge the reinvestment in the Michigan Health Center Careers Training Program (HCCTP) to sustain and expand on-the-job training and registered apprenticeship programs that help overcome barriers to entering health professions.
-This initiative is critical to rapidly growing the workforce needed to meet healthcare demands in Michigan’s low-income and medically underserved communities.
+Reinvest in the Michigan Health Center Careers Training Program (HCCTP) to sustain and expand on-the-job training and registered apprenticeship programs that surmount barriers to entering health professions and rapidly grow the workforce needed to meet healthcare needs in Michigan’s low-income and medically underserved communities.
+Support permanent funding ($2 million per year) for the HCCTP program to enable Michigan Health Centers to sustain their newly established training programs for entry-level health careers and grow innovative training program models to support advanced careers training opportunities for behavioral health professionals.

 Background: